Cocoa Butter: Nutrition, Benefits, and Drawbacks

 Linoleic Acid

-• Linoleic acid is a major fat from the omega-6 family of essential fatty acids.
+• Linoleic acid is a major fat from the omega-6 family of essential fatty acids (12).

-As the fatty acid profile of cocoa butter shows, there is a nice balanced range of fatty acids.
+As the fatty acid profile of cocoa butter shows, it contains a balanced range of fatty acids.

 How Is Cocoa Butter Made?